leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/kqueue-the-express-version.md

         // `EV_ADD` indicates that we're adding a new event to the queue.
         // `EV_ENABLE` means that we want the event returned when triggered
         // `EV_ONESHOT` mans that we want the vent deleted from the queue
-        // on the first occurance.
+        // on the first occurrence.
 If we don't do that we need to `deregister`
         // our interest manually when we're done with the socket (which is fine
         // but for this example it's easier to just delete it first time)
         //